stonybrookmotorsports/StonyBrookMotorsports/pages/quotes.md

 John:
 "Cats are just defective puppies."
+"Aren't the geese supposed to migrate?
+Go migrate.
+Go away."

 Muffins: "Hey, why do you have that light on your backpack?"
 Duck: "My mom gave it to me, she's afraid I'll get attacked at night or something."